JohannesSeikowsky/HackerNews_history/readme.md

 ## HackerNews_history

-Graph how often specific website(s) appeared on HN each month since Oct 2015.
+Graph how often specific websites appeared on HN each month since Oct 2015.

-Get the x most-frequently-occurring websites on HN for particular time period(s).
+Get the x most-frequently-occurring websites on HN for particular time periods.

 #### Use